 - Instill a love of lifelong learning

 If you have a child who will be three years or four years old on or by September 1, and are interested in a preschool program, visit the district-wide information and application site, Chicago Early Learning, during the spring before your child will start school.
 Chicago Early Learning provides access to most early childhood education options in both elementary school and community-based settings.
 On the Chicago Early Learning website, you can learn about each program’s quality rating, schedule, and ages served and search for locations near your home or work address.
-You can also apply to the programs that interest you on the Chicago Early Learning website.
+You can also apply to the programs that interest you on the same website.
+The Chicago Early Learning application is open year-round.

 District Managed Pre-K Programs

-CPS offers different types of Pre-K programs at more than 40 elementary schools, so parents can choose the option that best fits their needs.
-Application for most, but not all, programs is through Chicago Early Learning.
+CPS offers different types of Pre-K programs at nearly 373 elementary schools, so parents can choose the option that best fits their needs.
+The application for all programs is available through Chicago Early Learning.

 CPS offers half- (2.5 to 3 hours long) and full-day preschool options, with hours and services available varying by school.
-These programs are offered free of charge for children with special needs, children in temporary living situations, and income-eligible families.
-Some families may have a required fee based on the income of the parents or legal guardians.
+All CPS preschool programs are offered free of charge.

 Child Parent Centers